- Accelerated Resolution Therapy (ART)

 - It helps individuals be able to relate to others (and themselves) in healthier ways.
 Often people don’t understand why their relationships aren’t working.
 In the safe atmosphere of group therapy, members can get honest feedback from others who care about them to one degree or another.

 - Provides a safety net.
 Oftentimes, members struggle with being authentic and speaking up for themselves.
-They practice these skills in the group and, as they do, their confidence for practicing them outside of the group grows.
+They practice these skills in the group and, as they do, their confidence in practicing them outside of the group grows.

 Family Strategies offers a wide variety of groups, from educational to strengthening recovery skills, facilitating true connection, and navigating life’s transitions.
 We encourage you to explore our Groups page and find your community of healing.